Actively Recruiting

 - Known chromosomal or hormonal disorder affecting sex steroids

-- Intention to become pregnant during study
+- Intention to become pregnant during the study

-- Current use of psychotropic medications
+- Current use of psychotropic medication

 - Claustrophobia